-What Are the Best Natural Flea Killers, Treatments & Repellents for Pets
+What Are the Best Natural Flea Killers, Treatments & Repellents for Pets?

 Fleas!
 Everyone hates these blood-sucking parasites.
 Our war against fleas is epic and ongoing, but each of us must fight our own individual battles.
-At Only Natural Pet Store, we want to give you the best weapons: only what works, and only what is safe for you, your pets, and the environment.
+At Only Natural Pet, we want to give you the best weapons: only what works, and only what is safe for you, your pets, and the environment.

 "There are three fronts in every battle against fleas: the pet(s), the home, and the outdoor environment.
 But before we sound the battle cry, we need to know our enemy. "

-Why is the Flea Such a Fierce Enemy?
+Why Are Fleas Such a Fierce Enemy?

 Fleas have a number of strategic advantages in this war: